 - Students may borrow three books for two weeks.
 Students have the option to renew materials two times.
 Materials may not be taken from the Learning Commons without being checked out.
 Students may not check out books/materials for other students. - 2.
 Reference books, current periodicals, and DVDs may not be borrowed for home use. - 3.
 Students are responsible for all checked-out items until they are returned.
 Students who have books damaged while checked out under their name will be billed for the repair.
 Students who lose Learning Commons materials should report the loss immediately.
 Lost books or books damaged beyond repair will be replaced at cost.
 Students who lose interlibrary loan books are required to pay the charges determined by the lending library.
 Students who fail to clear their Learning Commons obligations will lose the privilege of borrowing materials. - 4.
 Overdue/fine notices are distributed every two weeks.
 Students may view their library account information at any time from the library online catalog at school.
-Note: All obligations must be satisfied before a graduation diploma is issued. - 5.
+Note: All obligations must be satisfied before students receive their cap and gown for graduation and a graduation diploma is issued. - 5.
 A charge of 10¢ per day will be made for each overdue book.
 A charge of 25¢ per day will be made for overdue interlibrary loans.
-Learning commons fines will follow a student through high school and must be paid prior to a student receiving their cap and gown for graduation. - Students are expected to use Learning commons materials and resources for research or reading.
+Learning commons fines will follow a student through high school and must be paid prior to a student receiving their cap and gown for graduation and issuing a graduation diploma.

+6. Students are expected to use Learning commons materials and resources for research or reading.
 Computers are for ACADEMIC USE ONLY.